is-a-dev/docs/src/docs/vercel/index.md

 **You will need to make two files to ensure this process goes smoothly**.
 We will go in order for this section.

 1. Make a file for Vercel TXT verification.
 When connecting the domain, you will be greeted with a TXT verification string.
-To make the file for this one the TXT record should be placed in `_vercel.subdomain.json` in the **domains directory** (replace subdomain with the domain you want of course) and the file should be like this (You can leave email field blank as long as you have another social, but **DON'T REMOVE THE FIELD**.):
+To make the file for this one the TXT record should be placed in `_vercel.subdomain.json` in the **domains directory** (replace subdomain with the domain you want of course) and the file should be like this (You can leave email field blank as long as you have another social, but **don't remove the field**):
 ```json
 {
   "owner": {